-We want to hear, in your words, about your experience with the month.
+We want to hear, in your words, about your experiences.
 Take a minute, if you’re so inclined, to fill out the form below.
 We’d love to use your responses for a future article.